Updated Feb. 19, 2021, at 1:35 p.m. CT

 When the transactions are fee-free

-Not all transfers and withdrawals from your savings accounts fall under these federal guidelines, though.
+Not all transfers and withdrawals from your savings accounts receive these fees, though.
 Transactions that don’t count against your allotted six include:

 - Transfers for loan payments.